Survey highlights the global challenges of HPV and cervical cancer

 Yet these efforts have the potential to save millions of lives.
 The World Health Organization (WHO) has set ambitious targets in cervical cancer, aiming to ensure that by 2030, 90% of girls are vaccinated against HPV by age 15, and 70% of women are screened with high-performance tests by age 35 and again by age 45.4 With the potential to prevent over 62 million deaths in the next century,4 this global initiative can only succeed with concerted efforts from health systems worldwide.

-Despite cervical cancer being highly preventable through appropriate screening and HPV vaccination, the survey reveals significant barriers to seeking testing.
+Despite cervical cancer being highly preventable through appropriate screening and HPV vaccination, the survey reveals significant challenges to seeking testing.
 Common concerns cited include the potential pain of the testing procedure (noted by up to 63% of respondents in some countries) and discomfort in discussing sexual history with healthcare providers (reported by up to 57% in some regions).
-These barriers are particularly pronounced in low-resource countries, where nine in ten cervical cancer deaths occur.3

 Roche’s commitment to improving HPV awareness and screening is evidenced through partnerships with health systems and governments in more than 55 countries.
 Specific initiatives, such as the collaboration with the Peruvian Ministry of Health, have enabled more than 300,000 unscreened or underscreened women to access HPV testing using Roche’s self-collection solutions.
 Additionally, Roche’s comprehensive cervical cancer portfolio ensures that healthcare providers are equipped with the necessary tools for accurate and efficient screening and diagnosis, further amplifying their impact.